MilekJakub/Habitlet/src/web/README.md

 The app is built using React.
 The main entry point is `src/main.tsx`.

-The app is divided into modules, which are located in the `src` directory.
+The app is divided into modules, which are located in the `src/components` directory.

 Every module has its own directory, which contains its components, hooks, and styles.